AddyLopez/open-source-arms-library/README.md

 ## Accessibility Ratings

-Results of Lighthouse accessibility audit for desktops: 100/100 Results of Lighthouse accessibility audito for mobile devices: 100/100
+Results of Lighthouse accessibility audits:

+- for desktops: 100/100
+- for mobile devices: 100/100